Future Code Overview

 - Approaching problems, review, and mock interview

-Foundations is the first phase of the Fellowship.
+Foundations is the first phase of the program.
 Foundations is 4 weeks of self-paced, full-time, instructor-supported training that will build on the skills participants learned during Bootcamp Prep.

-The schedule is full-time, Monday through Fridays, from 10AM– 6PM, with about 12+ hours of work outside of class expected per week.
+The schedule is full-time, Monday through Fridays, from 10AM– 6PM, with about 16+ hours of work outside of class expected per week.
+Classes are 100% online.

 In the back-end section, participants will learn how to make a website work “behind the scenes.”
 This will include content on how to organize data so that a computer can use it; how to test your code to make sure that it works before it goes live; and how to write code in a way that makes it fast and easy for a computer to use.